ryanleonbutler/black_star/README.md

 ### **About**

 Black Star is a sci-fi RPG, which takes place in a galaxy which is unknown and has never been explored, namely Black Star.
 A young protagnist, the player, wakes up on board a star cruiser in a holding cell, with no recollection of how he/she got there or even what his/her name is.
 With no memory the player explores the star cruiser in the hope to discover his/her identity and to find out how they ended up on this ship in the first place.
-Hold on thight for the adventure of a lifetime as you explore and survive the vast galaxy that is Black Star!
+Hold on tight for the adventure of a lifetime as you explore and survive the vast galaxy that is Black Star!

 ### **Controls**

-- 'view(v)' = view room.
+- 'view(v)' to look around in this area
-- 'up(u)', 'down(d)', 'left(l)' and 'right(r)' = move around between areas.
-- 'map(m)' = look at the map of the world.
+- 'map(m)' to look at the map of the world
+- 'inspect(y)' to view item attributes
+- 'take(t)' to take item into inventory
-- 'status(s)' = view current player status and attributes.
+- 'status(s)' to view current player status, attributes and equipped gear
-- 'inventory(i)' = view current player inventory.
+- 'inventory(i)' to view current player's inventory
-- 'take(t)' = take object into inventory.
+- 'up(u)', 'down(d)', 'left(l)' and 'right(r)' to move around between areas
-- 'clear(c)' = clear the terminal.
+- 'clear(c)' to clear the terminal
-- 'quit(q)' = quit the game.
+- 'quit(q)' to quit the game

+### **Contribute**
+*Work in Progress*